dubstep-warrior/mapnews/README.md

 ## 📍 Overview

 Mapnews is a comprehensive and sophisticated map-based news system built using Angular for the frontend and Express for the backend.
 The system is a docker swarm consisting of the backend, frontend, and notification services.
-The swarm configuration features horizontal scaling in our backend in order to meet high concurrency requirements for this application, where we implement load balancing between the websocket replicas.
+The swarm configuration features horizontal scaling in our backend in order to meet high concurrency requirements for this application, where we implement load balancing between the websocket server replicas.

 In-depth feature and implementation details are discussed in the README.md of their respective sub-directories